googlefonts/variable-components-spec/variable-components-spec.md

 - Use _existing data structures_ whenever possible
 - Build on TrueType-flavored data
 - Use the existing mechanisms available in OpenType 1.8 as much as possible:
-  - Use ‘glyf’ table composites/components
+  - Use `glyf` table composites/components
-  - Use ‘gvar’ for variations
+  - Use `gvar` for variations
 - Make it easy for existing implementations to adapt
 - Store the Variable Component data in a compact form, to maximize space saving